tobydriscoll/udmath351/notes/first_order/ivp.md

 ## Numerical solutions

 Because an initial-value problem has a unique solution, it's a suitable target for a numerical simulation.
-We will use the function `ode45` to provide such numerics in MATLAB.
-For example, here is constant growth subject to the initial condition $x(1)=3$.
+Here's a numerical approximation of constant growth $x'=2x$, $x(1)=3$. in Julia.

 ```{code-cell}
 f = (x,p,t) -> 2x